MISP/misp-website/_pages/download.md

 ### Virtual images

 If you would like to test MISP and don't want to do an installation, CIRCL generates automatically VMware images and VirtualBox at each MISP core commit.
 Available at the [following location](https://www.circl.lu/misp-images/latest/).
-The image is to be used for testing purposes only, production-use is considered to be harmful as it contains much more than MISP.
-(MISP-dashboard, viper, ...)
+The image is to be used for testing purposes only, production-use is considered to be dangerous as is, it contains much more than MISP alone but also misp-dashboard and viper which requires additional security review before being in production.

 The default credentials for the automatically generated virtual machines are the following: